On the $L^2$ stability of shock waves for finite-entropy solutions of Burgers: Introduction

 for all $t\in [0,T]$, all $R>0$ and some absolute constant $C>0$, where $\mu$ is the entropy production \eqref{eq:mu} associated with $\eta(t)=t^2/2$.

 In addition the drift $h$ is controlled by

 for some absolute constant $c>0$ and all $t\in [0,T]$. \end{theorem}

 \begin{remark} We were not able to remove the very strong trace assumption from this statement.
-In the proof it is used at one single point, Lemma~\ref{l:shift} where we construct the drift function $h(t)$ as a solution of a differential inclusion involving the traces of $u$ along $h(t)$.
-Other places where traces are needed require only the strong trace property \eqref{eq:ST}, satisfied by finite-entropy solutions. \end{remark}
+In the proof it is used only in Lemma~\ref{l:gencharac} to establish that $u$ admits \emph{generalized characteristics}: for any $x_0\in \mathbb R$, there exists a Lipschitz curve $x\colon [0,T]\mapsto \mathbb R$ such that $x(0)=x_0$ and